Carsomyr6/Jarnip/README.md

 **Changelog**

 August 2026 - v2.0.0:
 Added Jarnip as a new merchant in Saradush.
 Merged the two SoA and ToB components into one mod.
-Patches, adjustments, and balance changes across the board
+Fixed typos, scripts, and balance problems across the board

 August 2026 - v1.1.0:
 Balance changes and price adjustments